 For the most part, the “right” location will depend on your website design and visitors.
 Most of the time, you’ll probably want to include a CTA above the fold – or in the top part of your design, incorporated with a strong image or graphic that grabs attention.
 According to some studies, most people spend around 80% of their time above the fold when they visit a site.

 But as we’ve noted before, the location really depends on your visitors.
 If your visitors already know what you’re about when they come to your landing page for the first time, then having a CTA above the fold is the best thing you can do.
 However, if all of your visitors will be visiting to learn who you are and what you’re about, then having a CTA after some vital information may be more beneficial.

 How to fix it?
 Know your customer base.
 Because location of your CTA is important, you’ll need to determine whether or not the people visiting your page have brand awareness of your company, product, or service before they visit your site.
 Brandwatch has some good suggestions for testing your brand awareness.

 Besides placement, the next biggest mistake when it comes to CTAs is choosing the wrong color.
 Surprising?
 Well, don’t be shocked.
 In a study called Impact of Color in Marketing, researchers found that up to 90% of snap judgments are based on color alone.

-Kissmetrics actually made an infographic about how colors affect purchases.
+Looka has a great article on brand colors and how to think about creating them.
 While some studies note that no single color is the “right” choice (because color is often associated with personal experience) they all show that color choice does play a role in conversions.